damianruck/Religious-change-preceded-economic-change-in-the-20th-century/README.md

 # Religious-change-preceded-economic-change-in-the-20th-century

-1construct_variables
+## Derive cultural Factors using EFA from raw WEVS data

-Use EFA to learn nine cultural factors from raw World and European Values Survey data
+Run the script "1construct_variables" to use EFA to learn nine cultural factors from raw World and European Values Survey data.

-2create_period_generation_matrices

-expand cross-sectional samples at each time period by birth decade

-3period_corrected_generational_trends

-correct for bias in birth decade trends by imputing missing time periods using linear model
+## Show that birth decade differences are independent of time period using model comparison

-4test_generational_trends_are_period_independent

-use model comparison to test if birth decade differences are indepedent of period effects
+Run "2create_period_generation_matrices" to split the representative samples for each nation by birth decade and time period for the nine cultural factors.
+Then "3period_corrected_generational_trends" creates birth decade time series by averaging over all time periods and using linear imputation to mitigate missing time period bias.
+Run "4test_generational_trends_are_period_independent" to use model comparison to test if birth decade differences are indepedent of period effects.

-5multi_level_granger_causality
+converts all the nation matrices into a dataframe to be used in the model comparison.
+Then run "kfoldModelComparison.R" which compares hierarchical linear regressions of increasing complexity, testing whether birth decade differences are independent of time period.

+## run time-lagged linear regression model

-run time series analysis
+Run the time series analysis and save results using "5multi_level_granger_causality".